 photographs by Eric Futran

-Then you will love A Kiss Means I Love You, a book that helps you teach children the meanings of facial expressions and gestures.
-Children will wave, clap, and cheer along with you as you read the light, rhyming verse paired with delightful photos of young children.
+A Kiss Means I Love You is an interactive picture book that helps you teach children the meanings of facial expressions and gestures.
+Children will wave, clap, and cheer along with you as you read the light, rhyming verse paired with delightful photos of babies and young children.

 A kiss means I love you,